PsCustomObject/ActiveDirectory-Helper/README.md

 ## About

-Like most all the code I wrote emphasis has been put on performances especially when working with larger datasets, currently all cmdlets in the module are used in a mid environment of circa 20k users with good performances.
+Like all the code I write emphasis has been put on performances especially when working with larger datasets, currently all cmdlets in the module are used in a mid environment of circa 20k users with great performances but there is always room for improvement!

 ## Collaborate